nzbri/pd-apathy/AnalysisPlan.md

 account for differences in the time of diagnosis across subjects due to the linearity of the model.

-*Within-subject fixed effects:* The goal here was to define a broad set of standard measures that capture different notions of 'progression' in a clinical context.
+*Session-level predictors:* The goal here was to define a broad set of standard measures that capture different notions of 'progression' in a clinical context.
 The interest is in whether apathy develops over time, and, more specifically, whether this accompanies changes in other symptom domains.